Think outside the box with 10 creative wedding ideas

 How long have you been registered?

 Does it matter how long someone’s been registered as a marriage celebrant?
 Well that depends.
 If they’re newbies (and there’s nothing wrong with that – we all started somewhere), they won’t have the wealth of experience that a more experienced celebrant has.
 After a while you learn to think on your feet and know the best way to handle issues that might arise.
-However, if you’re keen on a newer celebrant, you may be able to negotiate their cost down which is a bonus.
+However, if you’re keen on a newer celebrant, you may be able to negotiate their cost down, which is a bonus.

 Bride and groom kissing with mountains in the background